SoumyadeepBiswas-2027/The_NumPy_Journey/README.md

 # 🧮 The NumPy Journey

 Welcome to **The NumPy Journey**!
-This repository contains my hands-on exploration of NumPy — Python’s powerful library for numerical computing, especially useful for data science and machine learning.
+This repository is my hands-on exploration of **NumPy** — Python’s powerful numerical computing library, widely used in **data science** and **machine learning**.

 ---

 ## 📚 What's Covered

 ### ✅ Phase 1: NumPy Basics
 - Introduction to NumPy arrays
 - Array creation techniques
 - Indexing and slicing
 - Array attributes and data types
 - Basic array operations

 ---

 ### ✅ Phase 2: Intermediate NumPy
 - Array operations and broadcasting
 - Sorting arrays
 - Filtering with boolean masks
 - `np.where()` vs Fancy Indexing
 - Adding and removing elements
 - Array compatibility and reshaping

 ---

 ### ✅ Phase 3: Advanced NumPy with Business Examples
 - Vectorized string operations using `np.vectorize()`